jimsmart/progszy/README.md

 (Amending the version number accordingly)

 On completion of the push, the 'release' action workflow will automatically begin execution.
+Wait for it to complete.

+### Confirm Publication

+GoRelease is configured here to only publish draft releases.

-On successful completion of workflow execution, go to the repo's [releases page](https://github.com/jimsmart/progszy/releases), find the new draft release, edit it (by clicking the pencil icon), check all is well, then click the green 'Publish release' button.
+On successful completion of the 'release' workflow execution, go to the repo's [releases page](https://github.com/jimsmart/progszy/releases), find the new draft release, edit it (by clicking the pencil icon), check all is well, then click the green 'Publish release' button.

 ## Project Dependencies